 “Catastrophe” means a sudden calamitous event bringing damage, loss, or destruction to property or the environment, such as an oil spill, blowout, explosion, fire, storm, hurricane, or other disaster.

-A Catastrophe is often the result of a weather event or other natural disaster, but it could also stem from other causes such as equipment failure, government action, or sabotage.
+A Catastrophe is often the result of a weather event or other natural disaster, but it could also stem from other causes such as equipment failure or sabotage.
 Regardless of the cause, a Catastrophe generally requires the direct intervention and supervision of management.
 Often, the Operator forms a team to deal with the media, general public, regulatory authorities, Non-Operators, and anyone alleging property damage or personal injury, and to formulate courses of action to deal with the emergency.

 “Controllable Material” means Material that, at the time of acquisition or disposition by the Joint Account, as applicable, is so classified by the Council of Petroleum Accountants Societies, Inc. (COPAS).